Argyle Library Egg: Exhibition and ownership

-The finished egg was unveiled in April 1990 by Kutchinsky, who then exhibited the work around the world (including at a 1990 showcase of British craftsmanship at the Victoria and Albert Museum and the Melbourne Cup the same year) while looking for a buyer.
-The 1991 edition of the Guinness Book of World Records named the work as "the largest and most elaborate 'Easter Egg.'"
-In 1992, the egg was on display as the centerpiece of the Australian Pavilion at the 1992 Universal Exposition in Seville, Spain.
+The finished egg was unveiled in April 1990 by Kutchinsky, who then exhibited the work around the world, including at a 1990 showcase of British craftsmanship at the Victoria and Albert Museum, London, and the Melbourne Cup, Australia, the same year, while looking for a buyer.
+The 1991 edition of the Guinness Book of World Records named the work as "the largest and most elaborate 'Easter Egg'".

-After failing to find a buyer for the egg and with the onset of the first Gulf War, Kutchinsky faced financial difficulties.
-Possession of the egg reverted to Argyle Mining, who used the egg as a showpiece to promote its diamonds.
+After failing to find a buyer for the egg and with the onset of the 1990–91 Gulf War, which made its purchase by any oil-rich magnate from the Middle East unlikely, Kutchinsky faced financial difficulties.
+Among those he had approached was Donald Trump, whom Kutchinsky believed would be drawn to the egg's lavish use of gold, but that sale did not materialize.
+Possession of the egg then reverted to Argyle Mining, who used the egg as a showpiece to promote its diamonds.
+In 1992, it went on display as the centrepiece of the Australian Pavilion at the 1992 Universal Exposition in Seville, Spain.
 Eventually, the company sold the egg to a private collector, after which its whereabouts were unknown for many years.
-However, in 2013, Kutchinksy's daughter, journalist Serena Kutchinsky, reported that the egg is owned by a Japanese businessman in Tokyo, who displays the egg in his chateau's foyer.
+In 2013, Kutchinsky's daughter, the journalist Serena Kutchinsky, reported that the egg had been bought from Argyle for ¥800m (about £4.3m) by Kenichi Mabuchi, a Japanese businessman in Tokyo, who displayed the egg in his chateau's foyer.
+Kenichi's son Takashi, an expert engineer, partially dismantled the egg to replace and modify the constantly malfunctioning motor.
+After Kenichi's death, his family donated the egg to the National Museum of Nature and Science in Tokyo.
+Serena wrote a book about the egg, published in 2026, titled Kutchinsky's Egg: A Family's Story of Obsession, Love, and Loss.